hoehermann/purple-gowhatsapp/README.md

   * A [webp pixbuf loader](https://github.com/aruiz/webp-pixbuf-loader) must be present at runtime.
   * GDK pixbuf headers must be available at build time else presence of loader cannot be checked.
   * Stickers are not animated.
+* Statuses:
+  * There have been numerous reports of the plug-in crashing when a contact updates their status.
+For this reason, status updates are ignored by default.

 Other planned features: